shreyaNagunuri/Edge-Impulse-RubikPi/average-workflow/avg-workflow.md

 # Average Workflow - Edge Impulse

-I define the intermediate developer workflow on Edge Impulse to be a developer who **modifies the default training code** to improve reproducibility and add some customization.
+I define the average developer workflow on Edge Impulse to be a developer who **modifies the default training code** to improve reproducibility and add some customization.

-Here are the steps for this intermediate workflow to accomplish the ASL Classification task.
+Here are the steps for this average workflow to accomplish the ASL Classification task.

 ## 1. Upload the training/testing images into Edge Impulse
 - Same as the beginner workflow: upload your ASL dataset into Edge Impulse (training + testing sets).